How the Coronavirus Crisis is Transforming Business Models and Analytics

 - Customization of insurance products.

 Lemonade, an app-based insurance company, has leveraged AI and behavioral economics to refine the insurance model.
-It uses third parties (charities) to solve the dilemma of insurance: how to align the interests of the company with those insured.
+It uses third parties (charities) to solve insurance’s dilemma: how to align the company’s interests with those insured.
 Its loss ratio decreased by 300% from 2017 to 2020 and has had a 65% conversion rate for renter’s insurance policies.

 - Making connecting to it as seamless as possible with a modern legal framework.